How Good Is NLP? A Sober Look at NLP Tasks through the Lens of Social Impact: Acknowledgments

 \section{Acknowledgments}

 We thank Bernhard Schoelkopf, Kevin Jin, and Qipeng Guo for insightful discussions on the main ideas and methodology of the paper.
 We thank Osmond Wang for checking the economic concepts in the paper.
 We also thank Chris Brockett for checking many details in the paper.
 We thank the labmates in the LIT lab at University of Michigan, especially Laura Biester, Ian Stewart, Ashkan Kazemi, and Andrew Lee for constructive feedback.
 We also thank labmates at the MIT MEDG group, especially William Boag and Peter Szolovits for their constructive feedback.
+We also received many feedbacks based on the first version of the paper, -- we thank Niklas Stoehr for constructive suggestions to help some arguments be more comprehensive in the current version.
 We thank Jingwei Ni for the help with the annotation of the country and affiliation of the ACL 2020 papers.